kbrmedia/FreshDesk-Envato/README.md

 Response Type
 --------------

-You have the option to use two different reponse types.
+You have the option to use two different response types.

 **Simple**